Neil Balme: Playing career

 Twelve months later, Balme and his teammates fronted the same opposition in the 1973 VFL Grand Final, determined to avenge their shock loss.
 Richmond started well, and in the second quarter began to dominate the game.
 Balme instigated two incidents during this period that remain controversial to this day.
 Firstly, he threw a round arm punch into the jaw of his opponent, Carlton full back Geoff Southby.
 Although Southby was able to regain his feet after slumping to the ground, he had severe concussion and was replaced by a reserve at half time.
 Minutes later, Balme launched a flurry of punches at Carlton's Vin Waite during a scramble for the ball in the Richmond goalsquare.
 This sparked a small melee as the two teams converged on Balme and Waite.
 The umpire had a good sight of the incident and reported Balme, who was later suspended.
 It mattered little to the Tigers, who went on to win the game by five goals and annexe their third flag in seven years.
 But the club didn't escape criticism that they planned the two incidents before the game.
 Richmond players and officials have always defended Balme's actions, claiming that there was no way Balme premeditated his attacks on the Carlton players.

 After serving his suspension early the following season, Balme returned to the side and was one of the driving forces behind the Tigers' performance in finishing on top of the ladder.
 He played well in the finals and aged 22 was a premiership player for the second time.
 Balme confirmed his status as a big-game performer in the 1975 finals, when Richmond finished third.
 By now, Balme was at the peak of his game and had a real presence on the field.
-Although, at 193 cm, he was often conceding height to other ruckman, he was surprisingly mobile and agile and never beaten in a one-on-one physical confrontation.
+However, at 193 cm, he was often conceding height to other ruckman; however, he was surprisingly mobile and agile, and he was never beaten in a one-on-one physical confrontation.

 Richmond then lost a number of ruckman, allowing Balme to play more football on the ball and he was appointed vice captain of the club for the 1976 VFL season.
 Balme had his best-ever season in 1977, finishing second in Richmond's Best and Fairest award, the Jack Dyer Medal, and was chosen to play for his native Western Australia in the first state of origin match in October.
 Unfortunately, his finals campaign was hindered by a late season suspension, causing him to miss the first week of the finals.
 The following week he returned, only to be stymied by his North Melbourne opposition, who made a last-minute switch to his opponent that left Balme and his teammates off-guard.
 Richmond lost the match convincingly and were eliminated.